EFForg/https-everywhere/doc/updateJSONSpec.md

     digest=`openssl sha -sha256 -hex update.json` && echo ${digest#* } > update.digest

-Now the signature over the digest can be computed, converted to base64, and stored in `update.json.sig` via the commands:
+The signature over `update.digest` using our private key can now be generated and stored in `update.json.sig`, and optionally converted to base64 and stored in `update.json.sigb64` via the commands:

-    openssl rsautl -sign -in update.digest -out signtmp.sig -inkey privkey.pem
+    openssl dgst -sign privkey.pem -out update.json.sig update.digest
-    openssl base64 -in signtmp.sig -out update.json.sig
+    openssl base64 -in update.json.sig -out update.json.sigb64
-    rm signtmp.sig # OPTIONAL - remove the binary-encoded signature

 And finally, the public key to hardcode into the HTTPS-Everywhere extension to enable it to verify such signatures can be output to `pubkey.pem` via the command:

     openssl rsa -in privkey.pem -pubout -out pubkey.pem

+You can verify that your public key can be used to successfully verify the signature generated with the command:

+    openssl dgst -verify pubkey.pem -signature update.json.sig update.digest

 Before you can include the contents of pubkey.pem in the extension, the header and footer must be removed so that only the key itself is present.